 For the rice & pasta:

-- Add the rice and lentils to pot, and rinse a few times under cold water to remove any excess starch off the rice.
+- Add the rice and lentils to the pot, and rinse a few times under cold water to remove any excess starch from the rice.

 - Add water and a pinch of salt.
 Cook on medium heat for 20 minutes or until the rice and lentils are fully cooked.